ysyk2021/find-your-inner-strength-overcoming-weaknesses-and-achieving-your-dreams/src/chapter-6-3.md

-# Addressing Common Challenges in Building Resilience and Adaptability

 Building resilience and adaptability is a transformative journey that comes with its own set of challenges.
 In this chapter, we will explore some common obstacles individuals face when developing these crucial skills and provide strategies to overcome them.
 By addressing these challenges head-on, you can continue to strengthen your inner resilience and adaptability.